-Even though the story of One from the Heart all takes place in one night in Las Vegas, every scene required the construction of a set there on the lot.
+No one would ever accuse Coppola of not thinking big, so perhaps it was impossible for him to make a small picture.
+For starters, he tried to make One from the Heart at the same time he transformed the then vacant Hollywood General Studios, that he had just bought, into the Hollywood home of Zoetrope.Even though the story of One from the Heart all takes place in one night in Las Vegas, every scene required the construction of a set there on the lot.
 As if that weren't enough, Coppola conceived a new kind of electronic filmmaking in which storyboards for each scene were recorded on videotape.
 The video could be reviewed and revised in real time.
 These dreams of Coppola's conspired to make a "small movie" into a major production.

 The highly stylized movie that resulted was more visual and more musical than the average love story.
 And although this is a musical, the characters don't break into song as they do in a traditional musical.
 There are numerous ways in which one could interpret the music; I prefer to subscribe to the theory that the songs are inspired by the thoughts of the two main characters.